-The chocolate is typically sold in 3-ounce chocolate bars but is also available in different sizes.
+The chocolate is typically sold in 3-ounce chocolate bars in different sizes.

 It is an excellent method of testing vegan chocolate before purchasing large quantities.
-It also makes it much easier to measure out and also easier to store for later.
+It also makes it easier to measure out and store for later.

 Another thing I appreciate is the high amount of dark chocolate they state is in the product – about 70%!

 It might seem like a piece of useless information to have, but anything that is between 65% and 99% is believed to be dark chocolate, and believe me when I say they come with totally different tastes.

 Taza is a great brand, especially if you’re looking for flavor-infused vegan chocolates.
 They’re among the most known brands out there for these products.

 The almond milk chocolate bar is created of coconut sugar, cocoa butter, cacao beans, blanched almond flour, sunflower, lecithin, and sea salt.

 Although you might worry this chocolate will have a strong almond taste, it doesn’t, and I would suggest it for any kind of recipe.